agrifooddatacanada/OCA_package_standard/README.md

 ### Governance of OCA Package community names

 Communities are free to establish and govern their own namespace within OCA Package.
 Communities must avoid collision within the namespace and ensure that their names are unique.
 Communities can request to register their unique name with the OCA Package governance body which lists accepted names here at the end of this specification.
 Provide the namespace name (no wildcards), source URL and email contact to register.
-These namespaces are recognized by the OCA Package community as priveledged and exclusive to that community.
+These namespaces are recognized by the OCA Package community as privileged and exclusive to that community.
 Reserved namespaces include `internal*` where anyone can use names that begin with internal (such as internal-uog) to be used within private systems and `example` which can be used for examples similar to the usage of example.com.

 ### Promotion of overlays to official OCA Specification:
 HCF maintains the official implementation the OCA specification.
 To become become part of the official OCA specification any overlay must go through the [official RFC process](https://github.com/the-human-colossus-foundation/oca-spec/blob/master/README.md).